 I really can’t believe how well this worked and how it transformed out kitchen.
 I absolutely love it.
 Overall it cost us about $200 by the time we bought everything and got it done.
 And honestly, I’m so glad we did this instead of ripping out the old tile and replacing it with something new.
 Not only did it save us a TON of money and time, but I really love the warmth and texture that the beadboard gives.
 It’s a nice combination with the sleek quartz countertops and it gives the whole kitchen a very cottage-y vibe.

 We’ve been living with this now for about two weeks and in that time it’s been easy to clean and there have been no issues whatsoever.
 And I honestly don’t anticipate having any problems.
 We sealed it with a heavy duty silicone caulking, so there should be no issues with water getting under the wood.
 I thought about sealing it further with a clear polycrylic, but I know sometimes that can cause white paint to yellow over time so I hesitate to do that.
 I really think this will hold up well and I do plan to post updates on how it’s doing every six months or so.

 Thanks so much for dropping by the blog today.
 I hope you all have a fabulous week ahead.
-Be sure to let me know if you have any questions!
+Be sure to let me know if you have any questions about your beadboard backsplash!

 KITCHEN SOURCES (click the lower right side of any image below for more info):